tarun-nagpal-github/people-search/README.md

 # People Search

-A powerful people search application built with FastAPI and OpenSearch.
-This project provides a REST API to search and index people data, with support for both local Docker deployments and AWS OpenSearch.
+A powerful people search application built with React.js, FastAPI, and OpenSearch.
+This full-stack project provides a modern web interface and REST API to search and index people data, with support for both local Docker deployments and AWS OpenSearch.

 ## Features

+- ⚛️ **React.js Frontend**: Modern, responsive user interface (coming soon)
 - 🔍 **Advanced Search**: Multi-field keyword search with fuzzy matching
 - 📊 **OpenSearch Integration**: Built on OpenSearch for scalable and fast search capabilities
 - 🐳 **Docker Support**: Easy local development with Docker Compose